 Digital signage security is a relatively young topic.
 In the early 2000s, there were hardly any network installations.

 In addition, larger budgets were necessary for implementation.
 Meanwhile, digital signage is affordable for small and medium-sized businesses.

-In the meantime, digital signage is affordable for small and medium-sized companies.
-We can select from hundreds of different providers and hardware prices are falling continuously.
-Digital Signage Networks have been growing for years.
-We can now outsource to clouds or SaaS solutions.
+We can choose from hundreds of different vendors and hardware prices are continuously dropping.
+Digital signage networks have been growing for years and we now often outsource to SaaS solutions.